Expanding Storage

 sudo nano /etc/fstab

-And then add this line at the bottom:
+And then add the information:

 UUID=3bc141e2-9e1d-428c-b923-0f9vi99a1123 /mnt/disks/disk-1 ext4 discard,defaults,nofail 0 2

+Save and exit nano.
 And that's it!
 If you reboot your VM, or if your VM rebooted for some reason, the extra drive we added should automatically mount upon reboot.
 If it doesn't, then it may mean that the drive failed, or that there was an error (i.e., typo) in the configuration.

 Delete the Disk

-You are welcome to keep the disk attached to the VM, but if you do not want to incur any charges for it, which would be about $1 / month at 10 GB, then we can delete it.
+You are welcome to keep the disk attached to the VM.
+But if you do not want to incur any charges for it, which would be about $1 / month at 10 GB, then we can delete it.

 To delete the disk, first delete the line that we added in /etc/fstab, unmount it, and then delete the disk in the gcloud console.